• Skip to primary navigation

 pouring sparkling water into a carafe with sugar and lemon juice

-Then carefully pour 3 c sparkling water over lemon and sugar, add mashed berries.
-Stir with wooden spoon.
+4. Then pour sparkling water over lemon and sugar, add mashed berries.
+Stir with spoon.

 • Use fresh or thawed frozen berries (either strawberries, raspberries, blueberries, blackberries or a combination of them).